Special Problems in Real Estate Taxation

 - Determine the impact of §483 (imputed interest rules) and §§1271 through 1274 (original issue discount rules) on installment sales.

-- Specify the rules associated with real property sales and casual sales of personality, the superstructure of provisions associated with the related party rules of §453 and the exceptions that override basic installment planning.
+- Specify the rules associated with real property sales and casual sales of personal property, the superstructure of provisions associated with the related party rules of §453 and the exceptions that override basic installment planning.

 - Identify how the contingent payment sales have changed due to the Installment Sales Revision Act of 1980, specify other contingent payment rules, and determine circumstances when dispositions of installment obligations occur.

-- Identify mortgage financing noting advantages and disadvantages and determine how to amortize mortgage costs.
+- Identify mortgage financing specifying advantages and disadvantages and determine how to amortize mortgage costs.

 - Determine interest using Deputy v.
 DuPont, 308 U.S. 488, and specify key aspects of personal interest, investment interest, prepaid interest, and points.